 Ants live together in large groups, and have a complex social structure.
-Ants are some of the most common pests to be found in and around homes.
+Ants are some of the most common pests to be found in and around homes throughout our areas.
 They are identified by their three distinct body regions: the head, thorax, and abdomen.
 Ants also have antennae.
 The reproductive members of a colony are the only members that are winged.
 Depending on the specific species, ants can range from tiny (⅛ of an inch) to large (½ of an inch).
 Ants come in a variety of colors, including black, brown, red, and yellow.

 Of the many ants living in the United States, carpenter ants are some of the largest to invade homes.
 They are typically black in color, with some having reddish or yellowish markings.
 Workers have large, strong mandibles that they use to tunnel through wood.
 Carpenter ants do not feed on wood like termites.
 Instead, they create tunnels and nesting galleries within it.
 Carpenter ant infestations that are not eliminated in a timely manner can cause extensive structural damage that is expensive to repair.

 These are small, black, household-invading ants that are attracted to sugar.
 They are usually found living outside, foraging for food in garden areas, but also often find their way inside while foraging for food.
 Sugar ants can enter homes in large numbers and, once inside, are difficult to control and eliminate.